jaakkopy/chat-match-app/README.md

 ## Other
 - [Docker](https://www.docker.com/): Used mainly for making the testing and deployment of the application easier (avoid bothersome manual installations and configurations)

-# Installation and setup guide
+# Installation, setup, and running guide
 ## Environment variable files
 For both of the cases listed below (docker or without), `.env` files need to be created.
 1. From the root a the project, `cd` into `server`, and create a file called `.env` with the following keys (*the values are just for example, but they work for testing purposes*):